 Please keep in mind though, that the English Bulldog is prone to getting skin infections deep within the wrinkles on his face and around his ears.
 Bacteria can quickly grow in these folds if you aren’t diligent about keeping them clean.
-If your bulldog smells bad no matter how much you clean or bathe him, he needs to go to the vet to rule out a skin infection.

 Top 5 Tips for Keeping Your Bulldog’s Coat Clean and Healthy